 If you are a U.S. citizen, apply as a U.S. applicant, even if you work in another country or for a non – U.S. journalism entity.

 When our international applications are open, if you are not a U.S. citizen, apply as an international applicant, even if you work in the United States or for an American journalism entity.
 A Green Card is not the same as citizenship.

 If you hold dual passports from the U.S. and another country, please email firstname.lastname@example.org with details of your citizenship and name of media organization and we will answer your questions.

-Are international and U.S. applications the same?
+In a traditional year are international and U.S. applications for the fellowship the same?
 Why is the deadline earlier for international applicants?

-The deadline for international applications is earlier because of the length of the visa process for successful applicants.
+Typically, the fellowship deadline for international applications is earlier because of the length of the visa process for successful applicants.
 Also, because we require additional information from our international Fellows, the international application process is split into two parts.
-International applicants should start by completing only phase one.
-We will notify international applicants if they are required to submit additional information for phase two.
+International applicants start by completing only phase one.
+We notify international applicants if they are required to submit additional information for phase two.

-Do I need an approval from my employer to apply?
+Do I need approval from my employer to apply for the fellowship?

-Do I need to tailor my application to one of the specialized area fellowships?
+Do I need to tailor my application for the fellowship to one of the specialized area fellowships?

-No. We have several specialized fellowships designed to support specific areas of journalism.
-But applicants should not force their study plans to fit one of our specialized categories.
-If your work and/or study plan aligns with one of the dedicated fellowships, the selection committee will take that alignment into consideration.
+No. We have several specialized fellowships within designed to support specific areas of journalism.
+But applicants should not force their journalism projects to fit one of our specialized categories.
+If your work and/or journalism project aligns with one of the dedicated fellowships, the selection committee will take that alignment into consideration.

-What do you look for in a study plan?
+What do you look for in a journalism project?

-For your study plan, we want to know what you think a Knight-Wallace Fellowship could do for you at this stage in your career.
+For your journalism project, we want to know what you think a Knight-Wallace Fellowship could do for you at this stage in your career.
 In roughly 500 words, tell us what you hope to gain for yourself, your news organization or the field of journalism more broadly.
 Do your reporting.
 Spend some time familiarizing yourself with the University of Michigan and its many schools, departments and resources.
 We do not need to know the specific courses you would take, but rather the academic areas and subjects you wish to pursue and/or the university resources that you plan to tap into.
 Be creative and authentic.
-Select a plan that speaks to your goals and passions.
+Select a project that speaks to your goals and passions.
 Journalism projects can include, but are not limited to, sharpening professional skills, addressing a challenge facing your newsroom, digging into data and research for a long-term reporting project or developing a journalism venture.

 - Mid-March U.S. applicant finalists notified

 If I am accepted for the Knight-Wallace Fellowship, can I continue to work?

-If accepted for the Knight-Wallace Fellowship, you will need to take a leave of absence from your work to focus on the fellowship.
+If accepted for the Knight-Wallace Fellowship, you will need to take a leave of absence from your work to focus on the fellowship and your journalism project.
 We understand that our Fellows may have work that is completed but not yet published when the academic year begins.
 That is fine.
-But the fellowship should be your primary professional focus and you may not continue any active work or accept any new assignments for the duration of the fellowship.
+But the fellowship should be your primary professional focus and you may not accept any new assignments for the duration of the fellowship.

-Also, we expect you to take a leave from any regular or frequent professional work attached to your journalism; i.e., media commentary or analysis, blogging, speaking or promotional engagements.
+Also, we expect you to limit any regular or frequent professional work attached to your journalism; i.e., media commentary or analysis, blogging, speaking or promotional engagements.